Mithran-04/Mithran-04/README.md

 # 💫 About Me:
 Hey, I'm Mithran, an avid coder adventuring in software realms.
-My code is a canvas, weaving logic and creativity into unique, efficient solutions.<br><br><br><br>
+My code is a canvas, weaving logic and creativity into unique, efficient solutions.<br><br><br>

 ## 🌐 Socials: